How Trump's son-in-law helped salvage the North American trade zone

 “The deal fell apart more than once.
 And in every occasion it was one person that always found a way to put it back together: Jared Kushner,” Videgaray told Reuters.

-Kushner’s help in the North American trade deal could pay dividends down the road.
+Kushner’s help in the new United States-Mexico-Canada Agreement (USMCA) could pay dividends down the road.

-He has developed a good relationship with the Chinese ambassador to the United States, Cui Tiankai, said a source familiar with the situation.
-That may be useful when Trump moves to cool his trade war with China.
+Kushner, who traveled to China with Trump last year, has a good relationship with the Chinese ambassador to the United States, Cui Tiankai, said a source familiar with the situation.
+That may be useful when Trump moves to cool his trade war with the Asian nation.

 The Trump administration slapped tariffs on $200 billion of Chinese goods last month and is threatening duties on virtually all of the goods China exports to the United States.
 On Monday, flanked by Lighthizer and Kushner in the Rose Garden, the president said “it’s too early to talk” to China.